SamitDharia/SmartCFDTradingAgent_Revolut/docs/ROADMAP.md

 - **[ ] Final Code Review & Cleanup**: Perform a full review of the new code, add comments, and ensure all configurations are production-ready.
 - **[ ] Long-Duration Test in Docker**: Run the agent in Docker for an extended period (e.g., 12-24 hours) to monitor for any memory leaks, performance degradation, or other long-term stability issues.
 - **[ ] Final Deployment Documentation**: Update `README-DEPLOY.md` with the final, verified steps for deploying and managing the production agent.

+---

+## Phase 4: Production Hardening & Advanced Features

+- [ ] **Enhanced Monitoring and Alerting**: Implement a more sophisticated monitoring solution (e.g., Prometheus/Grafana) and set up alerts for critical events like repeated trade failures, significant drawdowns, or prolonged data feed issues.
+- [ ] **Cloud Deployment & CI/CD**: Deploy the agent to a cloud environment (e.g., AWS, GCP) and establish a continuous integration and deployment pipeline for automated testing and releases.
+- [ ] **Multi-Symbol Trading**: Expand the agent's capability to trade multiple symbols concurrently, including portfolio-level risk management.
+- [ ] **Advanced Risk Management**: Introduce more sophisticated risk models, such as portfolio-level VaR (Value at Risk) calculations.
+- [ ] **Live Trading**: After extensive testing and validation in the paper environment, transition the agent to live trading with real capital.